 Prompt self-treatment of each bout of cystitis

-Antibiotics are usually needed for the treatment of bouts of recurrent cystitis.
+Antibiotic medication is usually needed for the treatment of bouts of recurrent cystitis.
 If your symptoms are mild then it is usually advisable to wait for the results of your urine test to see which antibiotics you should be treated with.
 However, if your symptoms are bad or worsening then you should start antibiotics without any delay.

 Some women are prescribed a supply of antibiotics to keep on standby.
 You can then treat a bout of cystitis as soon as symptoms begin without having to wait to see a doctor.
 A three-day course of antibiotics is the usual treatment for each bout of cystitis.